ningyu1991/ScalableGANFingerprints/README.md

   where
   - `result-dir` contains generated samples in png.
   - `seeds` indicates the random seeds to generated samples.
 E.g., `0-63` indicates using random seeds 0, ..., 63 to generate 64 samples in total.
-  - `identical-latent` indicates using the same random latent code to generate samples.
+  - `identical-latent` indicates using the same random latent code to generate samples or not.
-  - `identical-watermark` indicates using the same random watermark (fingerprint) to generate samples.
+  - `identical-watermark` indicates using the same random watermark (fingerprint) to generate samples or not.

 ## Evaluation
 - Run, e.g.,